Businesses Protect

 If a law enforcement officer has wrongfully seized your legal property – money, vehicles or other assets – in a forfeiture action, you need to contact us to discuss your case.
 We fight forfeiture actions in Polk County and throughout Central Florida.

-Call us for a free initial consultation.
+Call us for an initial consultation.

 Phone: 863-537-6408